 Use flush cutters to cut apart the individual cups of the rhinestone chain.
 There is a wire between the cups of crystals that retracts the rhinestone chain together, so try to cut that extra little bit of retracting wire off as well.
 For this cuff bracelet, I used 4 individual cups of crystals from the rhinestone chain.

-Follow the manufacturer’s instructions for the handling and mixing of the Crystal Clay.
+Follow the manufacturer’s instructions for the handling and mixing of the Epoxy Clay.
 While wearing gloves, pinch off two equal grape sized balls of Part A and Part B and blend together fully until the clay is no longer marbled and uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make is easier to work with the clay.

 Roll the clay into a round ball and then into a long thick snake.
 This clay shape helps to provide even distribution of the clay in the channel cuff.
 Place the clay into the center of the channel cuff.
 Starting at one end, flatten the clay from top to bottom of the channel with your fingers.
 Continue until all the clay is flattened and smooth in the channel.

-Tip: If you didn’t mix up enough of the Crystal Clay, mix another small ball and add it to your channel cuff bracelet.
+Tip: If you didn’t mix up enough of the Epoxy Clay, mix another small ball and add it to your channel cuff bracelet.
 Place the new batch of rolled and snaked clay next to your finishing point by blending the two batches of clay together with your fingers.

 Once you arrive at the end of the channel cuff bracelet, pinch off any excess clay.
 Use your fingers to smooth out the clay and make it even along the cuff end.